 In addition a variety of major competitions at continental level reflect the expansion of the IAAF programme.
 Fourteen multi-sport and Area Games competitions, including the Olympic Games, are organised on all continents with athletics as the core sport.
 Added to this are thousands of other national and local area events.
 In 2003 the IAAF Congress approved the addition of Mountain Running to the list of disciplines governed by the IAAF.
 Mountain Running has its own World Championships and Grand Prix circuit.

-With regard to administration, the number of affiliated federations grew dramatically, from 17 in 1912 to 213 in 2008, and back to 212 in 2010 when Netherlands Antilles federation ceased to exist independently.
+With regard to administration, the number of affiliated federations grew dramatically, from 17 in 1912 to 213 in 2008, and back to 212 in 2010 when Netherlands Antilles federation ceased to exist independently, and up to 214 with the inclusion of South Sudan and Kosovo in 2015.
 All federations are invited to attend the IAAF Congress every two years with elections held during even-numbered Congresses.
 While once functioning in a way which favoured the wealthier, developed nations through its voting system, the IAAF adopted the ultimate democratic system of "one country, one vote" in 1987.

-The IAAF Headquarters, which was initially the study of the General Secretary, now consists of three fine buildings in Monaco.
+The IAAF Headquarters, which was initially the study of the General Secretary, now based at 6-8, Quai Antoine 1er in Port Herculis in Monaco.
 The organisation now employs nearly seventy full-time multi-national professional staff.
 This expansion and growth have only been possible due to a professionally planned marketing programme.
 The IAAF has long accepted the need to embrace corporate sponsorship as a means to better promote and develop the sport world wide.
 In the early days IAAF income was restricted to membership fees paid by the affiliated member federations and additional sums from the selling of the IAAF publications.
 But in recent years, with the expansion of the competition programme and the huge interest in athletics shown by TV and corporate partners, this income has increased dramatically.

 This move towards a more professional sport was particularly recognised in 2001, when the IAAF Congress voted unanimously for the organisation's name to be changed to the International Association of Athletics Federations.